sheremetyev/text-json/README.md

     lower level.
 Main text is at level 0.
 Headings have negative levels.
 Top list items are at the main text level.

+-   Consecutive paragraphs with the same style (e.g. quotation) can be considered semantically joined (e.g. forming single quotation).
+To separate them an empty block can be inserted.

 -   Spans with the same set of styles can be joined without changing semantics.
     When they need to be separated, an empty span with no styles can be inserted.